bbauska/zombiePolitics/README.md

 democratic public life that does not subordinate itself to the logic of the allegedly free market.

-Initially, Powell identified the American college campus “as the single most dynamic source” for producing and housing intellectuals “who are unsympathetic to the [fiee] enterprise system.”2 He was particularly concerned about the lack of conservatives in social sciences faculties and urged his supporters to use an appeal to academic freedom as an opportunity to argue for “political balance” on univer­ sity campuses.
-Powell recognized that one crucial strategy in changing the politi­ cal composition of higher education was to convince university administrators and boards of trustees that the most fundamental problem facing universities was “the imbalance of many faculties.”3 Powell insisted that “the basic concepts of balance, fairness and truth are difficult to resist, if properly presented to boards of trustees, by writing and speaking, and by appeals to alumni associations and groups.”4 But Powell was not only concerned about what he perceived as the need to enlist high­ er education as a bastion of conservative, free-market ideology.
+Initially, Powell identified the American college campus "as the single most dynamic source" for producing and housing intellectuals "who are unsympathetic to the [fiee] enterprise system."2 He was particularly concerned about the lack of conservatives in social sciences faculties and urged his supporters to use an appeal to academic freedom as an opportunity to argue for "political balance" on univer­ sity campuses.
+Powell recognized that one crucial strategy in changing the politi­ cal composition of higher education was to convince university administrators and boards of trustees that the most fundamental problem facing universities was "the imbalance of many faculties."3 Powell insisted that "the basic concepts of balance, fairness and truth are difficult to resist, if properly presented to boards of trustees, by writing and speaking, and by appeals to alumni associations and groups."4 But Powell was not only concerned about what he perceived as the need to enlist high­ er education as a bastion of conservative, free-market ideology.